GalileoIyS/-gcM-GESTION-CATASTRAL-MULTIPAIS/README-EN.md

 Galileo IyS will not be responsible, under any circumstance, for damage or compensation, moral or patrimonial; direct or indirect; accessory or special; or by way of consequence, foreseen or unforeseen, that could arise::

-i.
-Under any theory of liability, whether by contract, infringement of intellectual property rights, negligence or under any other theory; and/or ii.
-Due to the use of the Digital Tool, including, but not limited to, potential defects in the Digital Tool, or the loss or inaccuracy of data of any kind.
+1. Under any theory of liability, whether by contract, infringement of intellectual property rights, negligence or under any other theory; and/or
+2. Due to the use of the Digital Tool, including, but not limited to, potential defects in the Digital Tool, or the loss or inaccuracy of data of any kind.
 The foregoing includes expenses or damages associated with communication failures and / or malfunctions of computers, linked to the use of the Digital Tool.